Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Theoretical Results

 where $H$ is the Hessian matrix of the population loss function $F(\cdot)$, i.e., $H=\nabla^2 F(\tth^\star)$. \end{assumption} \begin{assumption} We adopt {i.i.d.} random direction vectors $\{\v_n\}$ from some common distribution $\v \sim \Pv$ such that $\E[\v\v^\top]=I_d$.
 Moreover, assume that the $(6+3\delta)$-th moment of $\v$ is bounded. \end{assumption}

-We discuss the above assumptions and compare them with the standard conditions in the literature of {\rm}-type SGD inference.
-Assumption~\ref{assumption1} requires the population loss function $F(\cdot)$ to be $\lambda$-strongly convex and $L_f$-smooth, which is widely assumed in the existing literature of statistical inference on stochastic optimization \citep{polyak1992acceleration,chen2020batchmeans}.
-Note that it is possible to replace this assumption with a weaker one that only assumes local strong convexity in the neighborhood of the true parameter $\tth^\star$\citep{su2018uncertainty, duchi2021asymptotic}.
-This weaker condition satisfies the setting of logistic regression (Example \ref{ex2}).
-To highlight the main contributions of the paper, we discuss its relaxed form of Assumption~\ref{assumption1} in Appendix~\ref{subsec:log-quantile}.
-Assumption~\ref{assumption2} introduces the unbiasedness condition on the stochastic gradient $\nabla f(\tth; \zet)$ when the individual loss function $f(\tth; \zet)$ is smooth.
+We discuss the above assumptions and compare them with the standard conditions in the literature of {\rm}-type SGD inference. {\red Assumption~\ref{assumption1p} assumes the population loss function $F(\cdot)$ to be $\lambda$-strongly convex in a $\delta_1$ neighborhood of the true parameter $\tth^\star$, which is often referred to as \emph{local strong convexity} assumption widely used in many existing literature of statistical inference on {\rm}-type stochastic optimization (e.g., \citealp{polyak1992acceleration}).
+This condition is satisfied in the settings of linear and logistic regression (Examples \ref{ex1}--\ref{ex2}) with classical design assumptions on the covariates $\x$.} Assumption~\ref{assumption2} introduces the unbiasedness condition on the stochastic gradient $\nabla f(\tth; \zet)$ when the individual loss function $f(\tth; \zet)$ is smooth.
 The $(2+\delta)$-th moment condition is the classical Lyapunov condition used in the derivation of asymptotic normality.
-Relaxation to this assumption can be made to handle nonsmooth loss functions $f(\tth; \zet)$, such as the quantile regression as described in Example \ref{ex3}.
-We defer the discussion of this weaker assumption to Appendix~\ref{subsec:log-quantile}.
 The statements in Assumption~\ref{assumption3} introduce the Lipschitz continuity condition and the concentration condition on the Hessian matrix.
-Assumption~\ref{assumption4} guarantees that the {\kw} gradient $\widehat{g}_{h, \v}(\tth; \zet)$ is an asymptotically unbiased estimator of $\nabla F(\tth)$ when the spacing parameter $h_n$ decreases to $0$, as suggested by Lemma~\ref{lem:bv}.
-The moment condition of $\v$ in Assumption~\ref{assumption4} is imposed for technical simplicity and could be possibly weakened.
+Relaxation to Assumptions~\ref{assumption2} and \ref{assumption3} can be made to handle some nonsmooth loss functions $f(\tth; \zet)$, such as the quantile regression as described in Section \ref{sec:nonsmooth} below.
+Assumption~\ref{assumption4} guarantees that the {\kw} gradient $\widehat{g}_{h, \v}(\tth; \zet)$ is an asymptotically unbiased estimator of $\nabla F(\tth)$ as the spacing parameter $h_n\rightarrow0$, as suggested by Lemma~\ref{lem:bv}.
 We provide several examples of $\Pv$ in Section \ref{sec:choice_dir}.